Top-down vs Bottom-up Investing: All you need to Know

 In the Bottom-up investing strategy, the investor focuses on company-specific factors.
-Starting from the product portfolio of the company, assets, financial statements of the company, demand-supply factor, financial and sales performance, the status of debts, etc. Thus the focus is on micro-level factors.
+Starting from the company’s product portfolio, assets, financial statements of the company, demand-supply factor, financial and sales performance, the status of debts, etc. Thus the focus is on micro-level factors.

 Investors mostly with sound financial knowledge go for the Bottom-up investing approach.
 With the help of the Bottom-up strategy, these investors identify undervalued investment options and make high profits.
 An individual with comparatively less financial literacy should prefer the Top-down approach over and above the Bottom-up approach.

 A top-down approach is suitable for investors with comparatively less financial knowledge.
-This strategy will help those investors in making profits by selecting stable and less risky investment vehicles.
+This strategy will help investors make profits by selecting stable and less risky investment vehicles.
 And that selection will get support from the economic and industrial environment too.

 In comparison to the Top-down strategy, the bottom-up strategy requires an ample amount of time for analyses.
 According to the experts, Bottom-up Investors conduct a lot of research by investing an ample amount of time.
-While, the Top-down investors, invests a lesser amount of time in comparison to Bottom-up investors.
+At the same time, the Top-down investors invest a lesser amount of time in comparison to Bottom-up investors.

 There are high chances of generating extraordinary returns with the help of a Bottom-up investing strategy in comparison to a Top-down investing strategy.
 As the goal of the Bottom-up strategy is to identify undervalued investments and take advantage of the market conditions, there are high chances of generating extraordinary returns.
 There are comparatively lesser chances of generating extraordinary returns with the help of the Top-down approach.